grpc/proposal/A72-open-telemetry-tracing.md

   boolean value indicating whether the stream is undergoing a transparent retry.
 * If the RPC experienced load balancer pick delay, add an Event with the name "Delayed LB pick complete" upon creation of the stream on the transport.
-* When the application sends an outbound message to the transport, add an Event with name "Outbound message sent" and the following attributes:
+* When the application sends an outbound message to the transport, add Event(s) (it depends on implementation whether there is a single event or two separate events for compressed/uncompressed message sizes, the same below) with name "Outbound message sent" and the following attributes:
   * key `message.event.type` with string value "SENT".
   * key `message.message.id` with integer value of the seq no. The seq no. indicates